 CREST students are PVHS Trojans first, CRESTys second.
 Students attend all non-CREST classes with other PVHS students.
 CREST students are athletes, student government leaders, mechanics, welders, club members, dancers, musicians, singers, actors and stage hands.
 CREST students do all the great things that other high school students choose to do.

 Many of the AP courses taught at PVHS are dual enrollment.
 Some of the CREST courses are also Dual Enrollment.
 The CREST graduation requirement for AP courses in Math and Science must be met in order to “graduate with distinction” and earn the CREST Seal on the diploma.
 There is no CREST requirement for Honors or AP courses other than CREST courses and the AP Math and Science requirement.
-Please see the CREST Program of Study.
+Please see the CREST Programs of Study.

 PVHS is the only PVUSD high school with the block schedule.
 Students attend four classes of 86 minutes each day, earning four credits at the end of each semester.
 PVHS students can earn eight credits per year for a total of 32 credits by the conclusion of high school.

-In general, after 2 weeks, students may not drop classes without penalty.
 PVHS is on a block schedule so classes only last one semester.
 Students may switch strands at the end of the semester, provided there is room in the new strand and the student has worked to accepted standards.
 Students who find that CREST does not work for them may drop the program and take other courses.